GridlockNetwork/Resources/whitepapers/readme.md

 ### Watchlight Service

-Gridlock Watchlight is an optional add-on service that provides oversight protection for wallet owners.
+Gridlock Watchlight is an optional add-on service that provides oversight protection for vault owners.
 The service does not have the ultimate control of a user’s funds.
-Instead, it can closely monitor connected wallets and activity.
+Instead, it can closely monitor connected vaults and activity.
 This key share storage service adds the benefit of professional monitoring, which watches for suspicious transactions or coordinated attacks.
 This type of oversight is difficult with the standard distributed devices.
 If Watchlight identifies any suspicious activity, we can proactively notify the owner.
 This service bridges the gap between privacy and proactive monitoring.

 ## Conclusion